 There are two owners’ names inscribed on the title page: ‘L Chambres’ and ‘David Goubard’.
 Either Chambres, Goubard, or another unknown person has left annotations in Latin, Greek and Hebrew, as well as calculations relating to the calendrical and information in the printed text.

 I’ve not managed to identify ‘L Chambres’ for certain.
 He may be the Leonard Chambers who studied at Trinity College, Cambridge from 1561, and was vice-master of that college and later a prebend of St Paul’s Cathedral.
 David Goubard was a translator of astronomical works, active around the year 1633.
-He is known to have owned other books, including three incunabula (books printed before the year 1501), all on astronomical or astrological topics, now kept at the Bodleian Library, Oxford, and Lambeth Palace Library.
-It’s not clear whether idea of these, or a later owner, brought the other three works together with the Jewish calendar.
+He is known to have owned other books, including three incunabula (books printed before the year 1501), all on astronomical or astrological topics, now kept at the Bodleian Library, Oxford, and Lambeth Palace Library, and two 16th-century volumes now in the Folger Shakespeare Library.
+It’s not clear whether either of these, or a later owner, bought the other three works together with the Jewish calendar.

 Unanswered questions like these are a constant companion when investigating the history of rare books.
 The RCP rare books collections – whether mathematical or not – are a rich source of evidence, sometimes tantalising, of book use from the earliest days of printing throughout the early-modern era.